 Modern ‘batch’ log boilers and pellet-fired stoves or boilers offer you convenient and efficient ways to heat with wood fuel.
 Their high efficiency means that they have much cleaner levels of emissions than traditional stoves or ranges.

-Before switching to any new heating system it’s vital to maximise energy efficiency.
-Increasing insulation, draught-proofing and lagging pipes will save money on fuel and allow you to choose a smaller boiler, and use less fuel to run it.
+Before switching to any new heating system it’s vital to maximise energy efficiency through insulation and draught-proofing measures.
+This will allow you to choose a smaller boiler, and use less fuel to run it.

 A low carbon fuel?

-Making sustainable use of biomass as fuel will help us meet our energy needs in a zero-carbon future.
-It’s a great way of filling in some of the gaps between intermittent types of renewable energy.
-Growing our own fuel also creates jobs and is ideal for strong, local economies.
+Sustainable biomass fuels are a useful piece in the puzzle of meeting our energy needs in a zero-carbon future.
+They are a great way of filling in some of the gaps between other intermittent types of renewable energy.
+Growing fuel also creates jobs and supports local economies.

 Advanced log and pellet boilers have been common for many years in mainland Europe.
 They are as efficient as modern gas boilers – converting about 90% of the fuel into useful heat.

 A pellet boiler automatically draws the pellets from a large hopper, making them as convenient as oil or gas heating.
-For a smaller house, you could fill a pellet boiler-stove manually, using bags of pellets.
+For a smaller house, you could fill a pellet boiler-stove manually using bagged pellets.
 See for example our case study video.
-You’d still want one annual bulk delivery of bagged pellets to keep costs down, but only a small storage space would be needed.
+You’d still want one annual bulk delivery of pellets to keep costs down, but only a small storage space would be needed.

-You can fire up a ‘batch’ log boiler less than once a day, to heat water in a large buffer cylinder (or accumulator tank).
+A ‘batch’ log boiler can be fired up less than once a day, to heat water in a large buffer cylinder (or accumulator tank).
 Your thermostat settings will then determine how this hot water is piped around your house.

 A simple wood stove is a great improvement over an open fire (which is very poor – most of the heat goes up the chimney).
-However, some stoves give off more smoke than others.
+However, some stoves give off much more smoke than others.
 The quality of the fuel and how well you operate a log stove will also have a big impact on emissions.

 No fire without smoke?

-Modern log and pellet boilers will emit very low levels of particulate matter and oxides of nitrogen.
-They need to meet low levels to get a Renewable Heat Incentive (RHI) Emissions Certificate under the current government incentive scheme.
-Pellets have a much lower moisture content than log or woodchip – less then 10%.
+Modern log and pellet boilers emit very low levels of particulate matter and oxides of nitrogen.
+Pellets have a much lower moisture content than log or woodchip – less than 10%.
 It is also easier to run a pellet stove or boiler at a lower output without losing efficiency.

 The emissions standard met by modern automated boilers is better than is needed for use in a smoke control area.
-Many standalone (not water heating) log stoves can meet these less strict smoke control standards, but could still be polluting if not operated well.
-More stringent standards are planned, and you can look for the Ecodesign Ready label on a log stove to find a cleaner burning model.
-Almost all log stoves (or ranges) that have a back boiler for heating water won’t have smoke control certification, so emissions will be worse.
+Many standalone (not water heating) log stoves can meet these less strict smoke control standards, but will still cause air pollution if not operated well.

 Logs will only burn efficiently if they have a low moisture content.
 Ideally this means storing for almost two years.
 We recommend having a carbon monoxide detector if you have a log stove, to check that the ventilation and efficiency is adequate.
-See the related questions below for more on efficient use of a stove.
+See the related questions below for more on using a stove efficiently.